merbanan/rtl_433/DATA_FORMAT.md

 Examples:

 * **temperature_C** (**temperature_F**) (double) (Optional)
-  * Temperature from a temperature sensor in degrees Celcius (Fahrenheit).
+  * Temperature from a temperature sensor in degrees Celsius (Fahrenheit).

 * **setpoint_C** (**setpoint_F**) (double) (Optional)
-  * Thermal set point of a thermostat device in degrees Celcius (Fahrenheit).
+  * Thermal set point of a thermostat device in degrees Celsius (Fahrenheit).

 * **humidity** (double) (Optional)
   * Humidity from a hygrometer sensor in % relative humidity